-You will study 4 units over 2 years and they are assessed in different ways.
-Mandatory Units (all of the following) UNIT 1 The World of Travel and Tourism (externally assessed written examination) UNIT 2 Global Destinations (externally assessed written work with set tasks) UNIT 3 Principles of Marketing in Travel and Tourism (internally assessed coursework) Optional Unit UNIT 9 Visitor Attractions (internally assessed coursework) Units are assessed using a grading scale of Distinction (D), Merit (M), Pass (P).
-D grades are awarded for excellent performance throughout.
-Course Requirements:
+You will study 8 units over 2 years and they are assessed in different ways.
+Mandatory Units (all of the following): UNIT 1 The World of Travel and Tourism (externally assessed written examination) UNIT 2 Global Destinations (externally assessed written work with set tasks) UNIT 3 Principles of Marketing in Travel and Tourism (internally assessed coursework) UNIT 4 Managing the Customer Experience in Travel and Tourism (internally assessed coursework) UNIT 5 Travel and Tourism Enterprises (internally assessed coursework) UNIT 16 Researching Current Travel Trends and Key Issues (internally assessed coursework) Optional Units (two from the following): UNIT 9 Visitor Attractions (internally assessed coursework) One other unit from:

-This course is suitable for students who have completed GCSE Leisure and Tourism or Business related subjects but there is no formal requirement to have studied these before.
+UNIT 6 Specialist Tourism UNIT 8 The Airport Experience UNIT 11 Events, Conferences and Exhibitions UNIT 13 Work Experience in Travel and Tourism Units are assessed using a grading scale of Distinction\ (D\D\), Distinction (D\D or DD), Merit (DM or MM), Pass (MP, PP).
+Course Requirements: This course is suitable for students who have completed GCSE Leisure and Tourism or Business related subjects but there is no formal requirement to have studied these before.
 Students with no prior knowledge of Leisure, Travel and Tourism are also welcome.
 The coursework components and the written examinations, require students to have a good standard of written English (grade C or above) and commitment to study at home.
 Good organisational skills and the ability to prepare well for exams are both necessary for a successful outcome.
 Excellent attendance is essential due to the level of written work and preparation for coursework associated with this course.
 This qualification will help prepare learners for further study.
-It carries UCAS points and is recognised by most universities as contributing to meeting admission requirements for many courses, if taken alongside other qualifications as part of a two-year programme of learning.
-Additional Information:

-This qualification is designed to support learners who are interested in learning about the travel and tourism industry alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in travel and tourism-related subjects.
+It carries UCAS points and is recognised by most universities as contributing to meeting admission requirements for many courses, if taken alongside another qualification as part of a two-year programme of learning.
+Additional Information: This qualification is designed to support learners who are interested in learning about the travel and tourism industry alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in travel and tourism-related subjects.